transloadit/python-sdk/README.md

 - install Poetry, Node.js 20, and the Transloadit CLI
 - pass credentials from `.env` (if present) so end-to-end tests can run against real Transloadit accounts

 Signature parity tests use `npx transloadit smart_sig` under the hood, matching the reference implementation used by our other SDKs.
+Our GitHub Actions workflow also runs the E2E upload against Python 3.12 on every push/PR using a dedicated Transloadit test account.

 Pass `--python 3.12` (or set `PYTHON_VERSIONS`) to restrict the matrix, or append a custom command after `--`, for example `scripts/test-in-docker.sh -- pytest -k smartcdn`.